Revamping your home studio? This studio monitor is worth checking out!

 Otherwise, its linear setting is already impressive!

-By the way, did we mention that the lows are so awesome it’s ALMOST like you have a subwoofer?
+By the way, did I mention that the bass extension is so awesome it’s ALMOST like you have a subwoofer?

 The bass response is just PERFECT!